sstadt/jekyll-portfolio/_posts/2019-05-03-vue-autosize-textarea.md

 ---
 layout: article
-heroImage: /posts/vue-firebase-chat/header-FirebaseChatting.jpg?v=1
+heroImage: /posts/vue-autosize-textarea/header-AutosizeTextarea.jpg
-thumbnail: /posts/vue-firebase-chat/share-FirebaseChatting.jpg
+thumbnail: /posts/vue-autosize-textarea/share-AutosizeTextarea.jpg
 title: "Build an Autosizing Textarea With Vue"
 lightNav: true
 date: 2019-05-03 10:00:00 -0500
 ---
 {:.intro}
 So you've seen those cool textarea components in frameworks like Vuetify and VueMaterial, but you don't want to install a full UI framework for your new project.
-That kind of affect is actually pretty easy to set up once you know a couple tricks.. so let's jump right in...
+That kind of effect is actually pretty easy to set up once you know a couple tricks.
+So let's jump right in...

 ## Project Setup